apache/logging-log4j2/src/site/markdown/security.md

 Implement one of the following mitigation techniques:

-* Java 8 (or later) users should upgrade to release 2.16.0.
-* Java 7 users should upgrade to release 2.12.2.
+* Upgrade to Log4j 2.3.1 (for Java 6), 2.12.3 (for Java 7), or 2.17.0 (for Java 8 and later).
 * Otherwise, in any release other than 2.16.0, you may remove the `JndiLookup` class from the classpath: `zip -q -d log4j-core-*.jar org/apache/logging/log4j/core/lookup/JndiLookup.class`

-Users are advised not to enable JNDI in Log4j 2.16.0.
-If the JMS Appender is required, use Log4j 2.12.2.
+Users are advised not to enable JNDI in Log4j 2.16.0, since it still allows LDAP connections.
+If the JMS Appender is required, use one of these versions: 2.3.1, 2.12.2, 2.12.3 or 2.17.0: from these versions onwards, only the JAVA protocol is supported in JNDI connections.

 Note that only the log4j-core JAR file is impacted by this vulnerability.
 Applications using only the log4j-api JAR file without the log4j-core JAR file are not impacted by this vulnerability.